If you regularly overheat at night, wake up sweaty, or feel too warm in bed even when the room is not hot, you are not imagining it.

 The Silentnight Restore Cooling Pillow Pad sits on top of your existing pillow and absorbs surface heat.
 It is particularly useful for night sweats or hot flushes, letting you cool one problem area without replacing your pillow.

-If the room itself feels stagnant, airflow often matters more than changing bedding.
+If the room feels stagnant, airflow matters more than bedding changes.

 The Dreo 28dB Silent Tower Fan moves air across the whole bedroom while staying quiet enough for sleep.
 It helps prevent heat building up around the bed and is one of the most effective options if your room stays warm even with windows open.